 The Lynn Family Foundation is dedicated to helping individuals recognize and achieve their potential in their personal and professional lives through mentorship, scholarships and experiences.

 Both Anthony and Stacey are grateful for the opportunities and support they received that helped them have successful career paths and the life they now have together.
-While they are living on opposite coasts, given their careers with Anthony in Los Angeles and Stacey in New York, they continue to carry out their professional and personal passions while working to provide opportunities for others to do the same.
+They both continue to carry out their professional and personal passions while working to provide opportunities for others to do the same.

 Anthony became the head coach of the Los Angeles Chargers in 2017.
 He began his career as an undrafted rookie out of college and spent seven seasons in the NFL.
 When he was with the Denver Broncos, he won two, back-to-back Super Bowl championships.
 After his playing career ended in 2000, he immediately went into coaching.
 His career has included being the special teams assistant coach for the Denver Broncos, the running backs coach for the Jacksonville Jaguars, Dallas Cowboys and Cleveland Browns.
 While he was with the New York Jets, he was assistant head coach.
 He started With the Buffalo Bills

 as the offensive coordinator before being promoted to interim head coach for the Buffalo Bills in 2015 and 2016.